liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 2. However, there are no silver bullets and sometimes performing a full upgrade is more cost-effective.
 3. Make a list of breaking changes, share it in your team, and work through it.
-4. Tests for serializers are more helpful than you may think.
+4. Our good test coverage made the upgrade much easier, and tests for serializers are more helpful than I previously thought.